List of criminal organizations in DC Comics: S.C.Y.T.H.E.

 S.C.Y.T.H.E. was an anti-government terrorist organization from a European country called Lugwainia.
 They abducted brilliant aeronautics engineer Robert Selkirk, who had spent years as a political prisoner in a pseudo-Soviet nation before gaining asylum in the United States, and they demanded an exchange with their imprisoned leader, Alexander Sorkhan.
 A United Nations team consisting of Diana Prince and Steve Trevor were assigned to go with Selkirk to the exchange, but they were waylaid by the terrorists and betrayed by Selkirk himself, who helped Sorkhan escape.
 Their first and only appearance was in Wonder Woman #244.

-Secret Society of Super Villains

-The Secret Society of Super Villains is a criminal organization that is the evil counterpart of the Justice League of America.

 Servants of Darkness

 Clones made of Superman, Orion, Kalibak, Lydea Mallor, and an unknown Guardian of the Universe by Darkseid to service his resurrection in the 30th century.

 Seven Devils of Thanagar

 Deities once worshipped on Thanagar that were led by Onimar Synn the Sin-Eater and included Starbreaker.
 A death cult continues in the present that worship the Devils which included Sh'ri Valkyr.